aws/aws-sdk-pandas/CONTRIBUTING.md

 ## Environment

-* AWS Data Wrangler practically only makes integrations.
+* AWS Data Wrangler practically only makes integrations with Databases and AWS APIs.
 So we prefer to dedicate our energy / time writing integration tests instead of unit tests.
 We really like an end-to-end approach for all features.

-* All integration tests are between the local environment and a remote and real AWS services.
+* All integration tests are between the development environment and a remote and real AWS service.

 * We have a Cloudformation to set up the AWS end (testing/cloudformation.yaml).

 ## Step-by-step

 **DISCLAIMER**: Make sure to know what you are doing.
-This steps will charge some services on your AWS account.
-And requires a minimum security skills to keep your environment safe.
+This steps will charge some services on your AWS account and requires a minimum security skill to keep your environment safe.

 * Pick up a Linux or MacOS.

-* Install Python 3.6
+* Install Python 3.6, 3.7 or 3.8

 * Fork the AWS Data Wrangler repository and clone that into your development environment

 * Go to the project's directory create a Python's virtual environment for the project

-`python -m venv venv && source venv/bin/activate`
+`python -m venv .venv && source .venv/bin/activate`

 * Then run the command bellow to install all dependencies: